cardillan/mindcode/ROADMAP.markdown

   * All sensed properties (already done - the entire `sensor` instruction is deemed volatile)
   * New compiler directive will allow to declare memory model for a memory block, linked block or built-in variable (`#declare variable [volatile | aliased | restriced]`).
+* Variable type inferring.
+  * Either global, or via data flow analysis.
+  * Temporary variables are typically single-use, global type inferring might work very well for them.
+  * Hopefully will help with some boolean conditions.
 * More expression optimizations:
   * replace addition/subtraction of 0 by assignment,
   * replace multiplication/division by 1 by assignment,
   * probably done by ExpressionOptimizer to avoid bloating of Data Flow optimizer.
 Requires multiple optimization passes.

+## Planned

+### Constant folding and common subexpression optimization

+* Optimization for speed
+  * Currently, the optimizer realizes speed optimizations one by one, always choosing the highest benefit.
+Better utilization of instruction space _might_ be achieved by searching for a solution of the knapsack problem.
+* Improve data flow optimization around function calls further:
+  * Values pushed to stack need not be assigned to their proper variables first, a temp can be stored instead.
+  * Create global optimizer to handle functions with constant return values.
+Handle specific case of function always returning one of its input arguments.
+* Stack optimizer: when an argument to recursive function call is modified in a reversible way (such as `foo(n - 1)`), instead of push/pop protection, revert the operation after the function call returns.
+Implement strict/relaxed math model to let the user block this in case the reversed operation produces result not equal to the original one.
+* Optimization for size: when the goal is set to `size`, selected optimizers may try to replace code with smaller, slower alternatives
+  * Case expressions: if each branch of a case expression provides just the expression value, rearrange each branch to setting the expression value to the output variable and jump out if the branch was selected.
+Saves one jump per branch, at most 1/3 instructions.
+Doubles execution time in average case.
+* `math-model` compiler option: `strict` or `relaxed`.
+Under the `strict` model, the following will apply:
+  * Loss of precision during numeric literal conversion is disallowed.
+If such a literal is found in the source code, the compilation will fail.
+Optimizations that would cause precision loss will be blocked.
+  * Restoring variable value by inverting the operation performed on it will be disallowed.
+  * Assumptions such as `x < x + 1` for a general value of `x` won't be made (for large values of `x`, this might not be computationally true: `x = 10 ** 20; y = x + 1; print(x == y)` gives `1`).
+* Complex loop unrolling
+  * Might require data flow analysis for obtaining variable values at the beginning of the loop.
+Needs to handle various kinds of loop control variable updates - quite possibly by simulated evaluation?
+(See the math model.)
+  * Loop peeling - unroll first n iterations (with conditions in between), followed by the loop.
+  * Jump-to-middle loop unrolling
+  * Loops with fixed end condition
+  * Loops with fixed start that can run backwards (e.g. `for i in 0 .. n cell1[i] = 0 end` - jump to position
+  corresponding to `n` and proceed to `0`).
+  * Requires constant iteration size - might be difficult to enforce if other optimizers touch the code.
+  * Loop unswitching (if in loop --> loops in if)
+  * Loop fusion???
+* Generalized constant folding on expression tree, including factoring constants out of complex expressions.
+  * A theory-based approach is probably needed.
   * Pulling invariant code out of loops/if branches.
   * Instruction reordering for better constant folding/subexpression optimization
     * If an expression being assigned to a user variable is identical to a prior expression assigned to a temporary variable, try to move the assignment to the user variable before the temporary variable.
 Might allow reusing the user variable instead of the temporary one.
-* Global variable type inferring.
-  * More precise might be obtained through data flow analysis.
-This will be a start.
-  * Temporary variables are typically single-use, global type inferring might work very well for them.

-## Planned

-### Constant folding and common subexpression optimization

-* Generalized constant folding on expression tree, including factoring constants out of complex expressions.
-  * A theory-based approach is probably needed.
 * Expression distribution:
   * `print(value ? "a" : "b")` could be turned into `if value print("a") else print("b") end`
   * Might make sense for other instructions as well.